 Why is offering a mix of paper and plastic straws a good solution?

-Instead of banning plastic straws completely, customers should have the option of being able to choose between a paper and a plastic straw.
-By increasing the availability of paper straws, people will be more likely to choose an option that is better for the environment.
-In the meantime, keeping the accessibility of plastic straws will allow people with disabilities to choose an option that is better for their wellbeing and continue to have access to something that is essential for meeting their basic needs.
-As technology continues to evolve, more environmentally friendly plastic options can be explored, but completely taking away current options could be very dangerous for many members of the disability community.
+Instead of banning plastic straws completely, customers should have the options for choosing paper or plastic straws.
+By increasing the availability of paper straws, people can choose an option that is better for the environment.
+In the meantime, keeping the accessibility of plastic straws will allow people with disabilities to choose a safe option.
+This way, they can continue to have access to something that is essential for meeting their basic needs.
+As technology continues to evolve, more environmentally friendly plastic options can be explored.
+Until then, completely taking away current options is very dangerous for many members of the disability community.

 I hope that my post has answered any questions that people may have about why banning all plastic straws is a bad idea for people with disabilities.
 While my proposed solution is far from perfect, it would ensure that people with disabilities can continue to live a life with independence and dignity- and a life where they can enjoy a drink with friends.